PX4/PX4-user_guide/en/flight_controller/cuav_v5.md

 # CUAV v5 (Discontinued)

 > **Warning** PX4 does not manufacture this (or any) autopilot.
-  Contact the [manufacturer](https://store.cuav.net/) for support or compliance issues.
+  Contact the [manufacturer](https://store.cuav.net/) for hardware support or compliance issues.

 <span></span>
 > **Warning** This flight controller has been [discontinued](../flight_controller/autopilot_experimental.md) and is no longer commercially available.